Hey, there's a secret cure for the Wuhan coronavirus, but the government won't let you use it! Click here for more!

 "These latest examples serve as a reminder that users should be watchful and exercise caution where Coronavirus-themed emails and websites are concerned," wrote Proofpoint's Sherrod DeGrippo.

-Antivirus software should stop the malware, but it won't always stop the phishing attacks, which rely on human, not digital, weakness.
+The best antivirus software should stop the malware, but it won't always stop the phishing attacks, which rely on human, not digital, weakness.
 To stop those, ask yourself why a random site wants account credentials, and check the URL of each page to make sure you're actually where you should be.

 What's in the coronavirus scam email